mohd-shibilicv/OurProject---Releae-3.0/README.md

    ```
    python manage.py migrate
    ```
+4. Obtain OpenAI API Key: Visit the OpenAI website (https://www.openai.com/) to create an account and obtain an API key.

+5. Configure OpenAI API Key: Add your OpenAI API key to the project's configuration file (settings.py).
+Locate the OPENAI_API_KEY variable and replace it with your actual API key.

-4. Start the development server:
+6. Start the development server:

    ```
    python manage.py runserver
    ```

-5. Access the project in your web browser at `http://localhost:8000`.
+7. Access the project in your web browser at `http://localhost:8000`.

 ## Contributing